Health Care Social Work in California

 Supervised Experience & Field Education

-To become an LCSW in California, you will need to complete a certain number of supervised hours working in a social work setting.
-These hours are typically obtained through an internship or field placement as part of your MSW program.
+To become a healthcare social worker in California, you will need to complete a certain number of supervised hours working in a social work setting.
+These hours are obtained through an internship or practicum placement as part of your BSW and MSW programs.

 Licensure